-You have to cultivate of true love of soil, to be a successful gardener.
+You have to cultivate a true love of soil to be a successful gardener.
 It can't be an afterthought.
 Starting off with poor soil means you will be fighting against it all season.
-Good soil harbors all kinds of beneficial creatures that help turn the soil into a repository of accessible nutrients, while inhibiting the onset of problems.
+Good soil harbors all kinds of beneficial creatures that help turn the soil into a repository of accessible nutrients while inhibiting the onset of problems.

 05 of 10

 All gardeners tend to plant more than they can eat, let alone tend, but new vegetable gardeners don't realize how much work it can be.
 Vegetables don't wait until you have time to take care of them.
 They will ripen and rot or bolt to seed.
 Better to start small than to waste both your effort and your vegetables.